/

 • The moment you turn the light off to go to sleep at night

 • Notice one stressful trigger during your day and choose to respond a little differently.
-For example, if you feel stress when receiving email notifications when you have to make a phone call, or when you’re starting the bedtime routine with your kids, gently try quieting your thoughts and moving through these triggers with a bit more calmness.
+For example, if you feel stressed when receiving email notifications, when you have to make a phone call, or when starting the bedtime routine with your kids, gently try quieting your thoughts and moving through these triggers with a bit calmer.
 This can be very challenging at first, but it’s good practice to notice how quickly our body defaults into fight-or-flight mode and how much control we have to change it.
-Again, choose only one trigger to actively try moving through differently, then the next week, choose one more.
+Again, choose only one trigger to try moving through differently actively, then the next week, choose one more.

 Read more: Taking Care of Parents: Seasonal Stress Support

 • Spend 5 minutes outside every hour or two, at least.
-So many of us spend the entire day in front of a screen and our vision and mental state can feel constricted and frazzled.
-When possible, step outside to look at the sky, take a long breath, and feel the sun on your face and the fresh air.
+So many of us spend the entire day in front of a screen, and our vision and mental state can feel constricted and frazzled.
+Step outside to look at the sky, take a long breath, and feel the sun on your face and the fresh air.
 Again, even a small amount of time to shift our visual perception and feel more expansiveness can relax the nervous system and offer a brief sense of renewal.

 • When possible, delegate and step back.
 Understandably, we feel stressed because we have too much on our plates and sometimes no one else to share the load.
 However, notice if you take on too much because you want to control the outcomes to your liking.
 There is a fine line between relinquishing control to gain more time while appreciating the completion from another perspective.
 Practice with small things first.